quintype/malibu/tutorial/hero-image-placeholder.md

 How Quintype handles image placeholder?

 - Wrap `ResponsiveImage` component with `figure` tag.
-- Based on aspect ratio of the image provide `padding-top` to the `figure` tag using styleName/className.
+- Based on aspect ratio of the image, provide `padding-top` for the `figure` tag using styleName/className.
 - Use a generic styleName/className to the `figure` tag to provide required `background- color`.

 Eg: